 Now let it go.
 That’s right.
 You have told yourself what you want to tell yourself.
-It’s nothing you can change, it’s nothing that you are proud of, it neither who you are nor who you want to be.
+It’s nothing you can change, it’s nothing that you are proud of, it is neither who you are, nor who you want to be.
 And it is not productive.
 So let it go.

 It is in the past.
 I want you to turn the ship around 180 degrees now and steam toward the future.
 You are looking backwards and feeling down.
 I challenge you to now look forward and know you are beginning to head in the right direction.

-Now I want you to take a deep breath, count to 10, relax for moment.
-(If need be, take a deep breath and count to 10 as many times as you need to before you are able to relax for a moment.)
+moment.)
 This is not some metaphysical exercise where I pretend that I can fix your troubles if you would only breathe better and relax.
-But often times when I have clients in my office, after speaking to them, I realize that the tension in their shoulders, the quiver in their breath, and their embarrassment about asking for helping has literally prevented them from relaxation and rejuvenation for literally years.
-So I want you to get some oxygen in your system and take a bit of the stress off your shoulders right now.
+But often when I have clients in my office, after speaking to them, I realize that the tension in their shoulders, the quiver in their breath, and their embarrassment about asking for helping has prevented them from relaxation and rejuvenation for years.
+So, I want you to get some oxygen in your system and take a bit of the stress off your shoulders right now.
 Why do you deserve to relax a little right now as you read this?

 Because you have already done what is, across the board, the hardest part about resolving your debt.
 You’ve asked for help.
 By reading these thousand or so words or so above, you have taken a huge step from stressing about your problems to resolving them, and you should reward yourself with a moment before we move forward.